gateio/gateapi-php/docs/Api/DeliveryApi.md

 $associate_array['contract'] = 'BTC_USDT_20200814'; // string | Futures contract
 $associate_array['interval'] = '0'; // string | Order depth.
 0 means no aggregation is applied. default to 0
 $associate_array['limit'] = 10; // int | Maximum number of order depth data in asks or bids
-$associate_array['with_id'] = false; // bool | Whether order book update ID would be returned.
-This ID increments by 1 on every order book update
+$associate_array['with_id'] = false; // bool | Whether the order book update ID will be returned.
+This ID increases by 1 on every order book update

 try {
     $result = $apiInstance->listDeliveryOrderBook($associate_array);